 Make a statement with a black retaining wall.
-This looks especially great with outdoor plants like fiddle leaf figs. While this may not be a common choice, I honestly think it’s one of my favourites!
-If you’re into modern styling, then this is the perfect choice for you home.
+This looks especially great with outdoor plants like fiddle leaf figs. While it may not be a common choice, I honestly think it’s one of my favourites!
+If you’re into modern styling, then this is the perfect choice for your home.

 29. Climbing roses

 Speaking of gardens, why not add flowers to your retaining walls?
 Let nature run its course by adding climbing plants like roses.
 Just make sure you give them enough water and TLC, and before you know it you’ll have a gorgeous rose wall that not only looks beautiful but smells great too!